Nothing like popsicles on a warm day for a refreshing treat.

 There are a few Berry Blends you can buy and a few Superfood Blends, but just be careful what you purchase and read the reviews.
-A common complaint is that many of the powders (the berries in particular) become rock solid quickly after purchase.
-I think that's why the use of the cassava maltodextrin is so crucial in the blend that I used.
-In fact, I had a berry powder years ago that did that very thing despite it having a moisture packet in it.
+A common complaint is that many of the powders (the berries in particular) become rock solid quickly after purchase so that's something to watch out for.
+I had a berry powder years ago that did that very thing despite it having a moisture packet in it.
 So just be careful what you buy and be careful how you store them should you go that route.

 If you'd like to try out the one that I use, here is some more information about it.

 If you would like to buy a really good Superfood Fruit Powder that won't get hard, I LOVE BioFruit from Purium.
 Their quality is impeccable and it tastes amazing.
 And NO Rock Hard powder to deal with.